 But, it is telling that the new Nvidia GeForce Now beta represents around the third or fourth launch for the service, suggesting we gamers are far from embracing it as yet.

-Considering neither of the main current cloud platforms have had in making a dent on conventional gaming, it might rely on a couple of new players in the field to find the solution.
-Both Xbox and Google have plans for their own cloud gaming platforms so can they make more of an impact?
+Considering neither of the main current cloud platforms have made much of a dent on conventional gaming, it might rely on a couple of new players in the field to find the solution.
+Both Xbox and Google plan to launch their own cloud gaming platforms in 2019 - can they make more of an impact?
 Even Apple is allegedly interested in providing the "Netflix of games", albeit in a different rumoured format.

 Xbox Project xCloud

-Currently, plans are to offer an enormous catalogue of old and new games available to play streamed over the internet, much like PlayStation Now and GeForce Now as above.
+Currently, plans are for Project xCloud (working title) to offer an enormous catalogue of old and new games available to play streamed over the internet, much like PlayStation Now and GeForce Now as above.
 However, Microsoft says that it will make much larger libraries of games from its Xbox consoles available from the beginning - including Xbox One.

-It also claims that it has made technological breakthroughs in tackling latency - the one major issue preventing cloud gaming from feeling like locally played alternatives.
+It also claims that, like Google, it has made technological breakthroughs in tackling latency - the one major issue preventing cloud gaming from feeling like locally played alternatives.

 The company will use its Azure cloud network to provide more server access points around the world than any rival platform, which could reduce latency to acceptable levels as, instead of signals travelling across continents, they could be coming from much closer to the end user.